Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 6. Constrain the description to the width of the image
 7. Make the image and ingredients appear on the left
 8. Make the instructions appear on the right
-9. Obtain a code review from Techtonica staff once you've fulfilled these requirements

 ## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [The Command Line Interface](https://github.com/Techtonica/curriculum/blob/master/command-line/command-line-interface.md) if you need guidance on using the Terminal.